wwarthen/RomWBW/Source/Doc/UserGuide.md

 **NOTE:** RomWBW is not limited to these partition table entries.
 You can change the size and location of the RomWBW and/or FAT partitions to increase/decrease the number of slices or FAT filesystem size.
+Doing so would require using `FDISK80` to define your own custom disk layout and initializing your filesystems manually.

 +---------------------------------+-------------------------------+-------------------------------+
 |                                 | **--- Legacy (hd512) ---**    | **--- Modern (hd1k) ---**     |